-Incorporating input from the public engagement process, the Department developed the Preferred Plan.
+Upon completion of the public engagement process, the Preferred Plan was prepared.
 The Preferred Plan considers: (i) the core values identified by the CAC, (ii) data collected during the public engagement process, (iii) impacts to natural and cultural resources, (iv) environmental permitting requirements, (v) known Property constraints, and (vi) the Department's ability to efficiently and effectively manage the Property for coastal access and recreation and habitat restoration and preservation.

-To address public concerns regarding the built environment, the Preferred Plan sites amenities with the highest level of development on the upper-bluff and amenities requiring medium level of development on the mid-bluff, with minimal development on the beach itself.
-A rendering of the Preferred Plan is found on the attached Exhibit A. With this design approach, the Department can offer a unique experience at each level of the Property.
+Addressing the public's concern regarding the built environment, the Preferred Plan sites amenities with the highest level of development on the upper-bluff; amenities requiring medium level of development on the mid-bluff; and minimal development on the beach.
+A rendering of the Preferred Plan can be found on Exhibit A attached.
+With this design approach, the Department can offer a unique experience at each level of the Property.
 For example, if someone would like to enjoy the Property's views, they can do so from the upper-bluff without having to hike down to the beach.
-And, if someone wants to enjoy the views during a picnic, they can do so on the mid-bluff away from Highway 1 traffic and without experiencing crowds on the beach.
+And, if someone wants to enjoy the views during a picnic, they can do so on the mid-bluff away from Highway 1 traffic and without experiencing the crowds on the beach.